polyfea/.github/profile/README.md

 # Polyfea Microfronends ecosystem

-Polyfea is kubernetes controller and an ecosystem of components to enable deployment and integration of microfrontends as a resources of the kubernetes.
+Polyfea is a Kubernetes controller and ecosystem that simplifies the deployment and integration of microfrontends.
+It's designed to boost efficiency across teams, enabling independent release cycles for each microfrontend.